-The Large Animal Organ Transplantation Section in the Transplantation Biology Research Center (TBRC) at Massachusetts General Hospital comprises three laboratories:
+The Transplantation Biology Research Center (TBRC) Laboratories in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital comprises two laboratories:

 David H. Sachs, MD

 Scientific Director, Center for Transplantation Sciences (CTS)

 Head, Transplantation Biology Research Center (TBRC) Laboratories, CTS

 Paul S. Russell/Warner-Lambert Professor of Surgery, Harvard Medical School

 David H. Sachs, MD, graduated from Harvard College in 1963, summa cum laude, with a Bachelor of Arts in chemistry, in 1964 with a DES in organic chemistry from the University of Paris and in 1968 with a Doctor of Medicine, magna cum laude, from Harvard Medical School.